strapi/strapi/docs/v3.x/concepts/hooks.md

 The `index.js` is the entry point to your hook.
 It should look like the example above.

-### Custom hooks
+### Custom local hooks

-The framework allows to load hooks from the project directly without having to install them from npm.
+The framework allows loading hooks from the project directly without having to install them from npm.
 It's a great way to take advantage of the features of the hooks system for code that doesn't need to be shared between apps.
 To achieve this, you have to create a `./hooks` folder at the root of your project and put the hooks into it.

 ```
 /project
 └─── admin
 └─── api
 └─── config
+│    - hook.js
 └─── hooks
 │   └─── strapi-documentation
 │        - index.js